What to know about the last supermoon of the year

 What is the harvest moon, how to watch it?
 All to know about the supermoon

-Appearing bigger than other supermoons, the harvest moon will rise on Thursday night, reaching its peak at 09:57 GMT.
+Appearing bigger than other supermoons, the harvest moon will rise on Thursday night, reaching its peak at 09:57 GMT on Friday.

 Harvest moon, the last supermoon of the year – will rise on Thursday and reach its peak on Friday.